Rob Kaminsky: Cleveland Indians

 Kaminsky elected minor league free agency on November 4, 2019.
 The day he became a minor league free agent, the Cardinals made him an offer.

-Second stint with Cardinals
+St. Louis Cardinals (second stint)

 On December 12, 2019, Kaminsky signed a minor league deal with the St. Louis Cardinals, and was invited to major league spring training as a non-roster player.
 In July 2020 he was added to the Cardinals' 60-player roster pool.
 On August 15, 2020, Kaminsky was promoted to the major leagues for the first time.
 He made his major league debut for the Cardinals on August 16.
 Kaminsky was designated for assignment by the Cardinals on September 16; he cleared waivers, remained in the organization, and was outrighted by the Cardinals to their alternate site.

-In the pandemic-shortened 2020 season, Kaminsky was 0-0 with a 1.93 ERA in 5 games in which he pitched 4.2 innings.
-Kaminsky induced a 60% groundball rate.
-On September 16, 2020, Kaminsky was designated for assignment by the Cardinals.
-He was outrighted to the alternate training site on September 18 and became a free agent on November 2.
-Sportswriter Derrick Goold of the St. Louis Post-Dispatch said: "This has perplexed some of us around the team...
-He pitched well for them, was a good depth fit."

 Philadelphia Phillies

 On April 18, 2021, Kaminsky signed a minor league contract with the Philadelphia Phillies organization.
 In his lone appearance for the Triple-A Lehigh Valley IronPigs, Kaminsky struck out 2 over one scoreless inning.
-On August 5, 2021, Kaminsky was released by the Phillies.
+On August 5, Kaminsky was released by the Phillies organization.